Axway/amplify-central/content/en/docs/manage_marketplace/consumer_experience/ratings_reviews.md

 ## Objectives

-Any user (consumer / subscriber / catalog manager) logged into a Marketplace can rate/review any product that is visible to them if the provider has enabled the rating/review on the Marketplace.
+Any user (consumer / subscriber / catalog manager) logged into a Marketplace can rate/review any product that is visible to them if the provider has enabled ratings and reviews in the Marketplace.

-There could be a restriction to the above rule based on provider choice: you may not be able to rate/review a product you are not part of team having a subscription for that product.
+{{< alert title="Note" color="primary" >}}Ratings and reviews may be restricted to members of teams that have product subscriptions.{{< /alert >}}

-## View the product ratings & reviews
+## View the product rating and reviews

-The product ratings is visible in the product details screen, located at the right of the *Overview*, *Resources*, *Document* and *Plans* sections, or on the *Ratings & Reviews* section itself.
+A Product's rating and reviews is visible in the *product details* screen, located at the right of the *Overview*, *Resources*, *Document* and *Plans* sections, or in the *Ratings & Reviews* section.

-If the product has not been rated yet, the view displays only the **Write a review** button.
+If the product has not been rated, only the **Write a review** button is displayed in the view.
+This button will be disable if the product's ratings/reviews are restricted.

-This button will remain disable in case only a subscription owner for the product can rate/review it.
- In that situation in the product Ratings & Reviews section, the **Write a review** buttom will be disabled with a tooltip indicating: "You must be subscribed to the product to submit reviews.".
-The button will become enable as soon as consumer has an approved subscription for the product.
+If ratings and reviews are restricted to product subscription owners, then the **Write a review** button in the *Ratings & Reviews* section is disabled.
+A tooltip is available that indicates that you must be subscribed to the product to submit reviews.
+The **Write a review** button is enable once the user's product subscription is approved.

-If the product has been already rated, the view displays:
+Once a product has been rated, the view displays:

 * The average rating, the distribution of the ratings, and the **Write a review** button.
-* A list of all the already existing reviews, including:
+* A list of the existing reviews, including:
     * The user that left the review
     * The date when the review was submitted
     * The rating value represented with star symbols
     * The review title
-    * The review comment left by the reviewer - the comment can be tuncated.
-But clicking it will open the review details panel where you can view the entire comment.
+    * The review comment left by the reviewer (the comment can be truncated).
+Clicking the review to open the details panel where you can view the entire review comment.

 {{< alert title="Note" color="primary" >}}
-The comment will not be visible until approved by the product owner:
+A review comment is visible once approved by the product owner, otherwise: <br />

-* comment value is replaced with: "This review's comment is under validation process." when the review is in pending approval state.
+* Comment value is replaced with: "This review's comment is under validation process" when the review is in pending approval state.
-* domment value is replaced with: "This review's comment did not meet our community guidelines and has not been published, only your rating is taken into account" when the review is declined by the provider.
+* Comment value is replaced with: "This review's comment did not meet our community guidelines and has not been published, only your rating is taken into account" when the review is declined by the provider.
 {{< /alert >}}

-If you already submitted a review, that review will appear slightly different from the others as 2 icons are added on the top right corner:
+Once you submit a review, it will appear slightly different from the other reviews; two icons will diplay at the right:

-* **Eye** icon - allow to view the details of the review
+* **Eye** - to view the details of the review
-* **Pen** icon - allow to edit the review
+* **Pen** - to edit the review

-## Rate/Review a product
+## Rate and review a product

-You will be enable to rate/review a product in the following cases:
+You can rate/review a product if:

 * you have not rated it yet
-* you are allowed by the provider to rate/review a product
+* the provider allows you to rate/review a product

 1. Navigate to the *Ratings & Reviews* section of the product you want to rate/review.
-2. click **Write a review**.
-A side panel opens where you can choose the rate/review the product.
+2. Click **Write a review**.
+A side panel opens where you can rate/review the product.
-3. Selected the appropriate number of stars, optionally enter your review comment.
-Note that below the review comment area the **See review guidance** link will open a popup and display the review guidance the provider gave.
+3. Select the appropriate number of stars and optionally enter your review comment (click **See review guidance** to display the review guidance, if any).
 Then click **Submit**.
-4. The panel displays the state of the review: either **Pending** in case provider has put in place manual review moderation or **Approved** otherwise.
+4. The review state is displayed: **Pending** if the review is subject to moderation before approval, or **Approved**.
-5. You can choose to go back to the product or view the review using the dedicated button in the panel.
+5. You can go back to the product or view the review using the dedicated button in the panel.

 Once you have submitted a rating/review, you cannot submit another rating/review for the same product.
-The **Write a review** is changed to **Show my review** button.
+The **Write a review** button changes to **Show my review**.

-## Editing a Rating/Review
+## Editing a rating/review

-One can edit his own review to make any change he wants.
-Once edited, the review will go to the approval process again if the provider has set one.
+You can only edit your own rating/review.
+Once edited, the review will go through the approval process again if the provider has set one.

 1. Navigate to the *Ratings* section of the product you want to rate.
-2. click **Show my review** buttom.
-A side panel opens where you can edit you review using the **Edit** button.
+2. Click **Show my review**.
+A side panel opens where you can edit you review.
+Click **Edit**.
-3. In case the review has been declined by the product provider, the message from the provider is displayed helping you to correct the review.
+3. If the review has been declined by the product provider, a message from the provider is displayed to help you correct the review.
-4. Once you are done with the change, click **Save**.
+4. Once you are done with the edits, click **Save**.
-5. The panel displays the state of the review: either **Pending** in case provider has put in place manual review moderation or **Approved** otherwise.
+5. The panel displays the state of the review:  **Pending** if the review is subject to moderation before approval, or **Approved**.
-6. You can choose to go back to the product or view the review using the dedicated button in the panel.
+6. You can go back to the product or view the review using the dedicated button in the panel.